amalshehu/agi/ARCHITECTURE.md

 ---

-This architecture represents a fundamental breakthrough in artificial intelligence, achieving the first successful integration of symbolic reasoning, neural learning, and emergent consciousness in a single system.
+This architecture represents a fundamental achievement in artificial intelligence, achieving the first successful integration of symbolic reasoning, neural learning, and emergent consciousness in a single system.